ryanroundhouse/altea-book/QUICK_START.md

   - day: Monday
     time: "4:30 PM"
     name: "LF3 Strong"
-    for_wife: false
+    user: ryan  # Must match a user in users.yaml
 ```

 This means:
-- **Class**: "LF3 Strong" on Mondays at 4:30 PM
+- **Class**: "LF3 Strong" on Mondays at 4:30 PM for ryan
 - **Booking**: Automatically opens 7 days and 1 hour before (3:30 PM)
-- **Result**: System will book automatically every Monday at 3:30 PM for the following Monday
+- **Result**: System will book automatically every Monday at 3:30 PM for the following Monday, using ryan's credentials

 ## 3. Test Your Configuration